< Back to results

 Build on your short course with postgraduate study in special and inclusive education

-This fully online, flexible course expands on the Supporting Students on the Autism Spectrum short course, through evidence-based practices, theories, societal attitudes, legislation, and policy.
+This fully online, flexible course explores evidence-based practices, theories, societal attitudes, legislation and policy related to supporting students on the autism spectrum.
 By completing self-paced modules, self-directed activities and two written assessments, you’ll gain valuable skills and earn 6 Units of Credit (UOC) toward a postgraduate qualification in education.

 Who will benefit